 Last week I developed a spectacular model for a pharmaceutical company.
 We needed to change the production line every 2 to 24 hours to a new product.
 The volumes were not high enough for dedicated lines.
 The temporary systems required different pieces of equipment to be assembled quickly to create a production line based on the product specs.
 The variation of products defined hundreds of possible equipment configurations.
-The total production for the week could be greater than one million units, while the individual orders could be from 2500 to 250,000 units (Bottles).
+The total production for the week could exceed one million units, while the individual orders could be from 2500 to 250,000 units (Bottles).

 High-Volume Production Problem

 Before sharing the solution, it’s important to understand the problem.
 Simulations become slow when the event engine becomes overloaded.
 The simulation engine is required to track every entity in the model.
 Higher numbers of items monitored in the model cause longer simulation time.